 Website Navigation and CA + Icons ExplainedA colored navigation bar at the top and bottom of every page contains internal links to the "COSMIC ANCESTRY" (Home), "Quick Guide," and "Next" pages.
 "Brig Klyce" or "Feedback" in the navigation bar should lead to the email adress of the author of the page.

 Minor new developments are posted in page-specific "What'sNEW" sections of ordinary pages, with a blue ball or text icon.
 These include, as of 1999, all new Related Websites and Related Reading items.
-A few webpages have multiple What'sNEW sections for different subtopics.
+Some webpages (Neo-Darwinism..., Can The Theory Be Tested?, Life on Mars!) have multiple, subtopic-specific What'sNEW sections.

-Purple arrowheads signify links within this website: down or up on the same page, or back and forth between pages, as if it were a book.
+Purple arrowheads signify internal links (within this website): down or up on the same page, back and forth between pages, as if it were a book.
+These open in the same browser window (use "Back" to return.)

-The Blue Ball signifies a link to a webpage not on this website.
-External links open in a new browser window (close to return).
+The Blue Ball gives a link to a different website – in a new browser window (close to return).

 The text icon signifies a printed work.
-A link to an external page, such as an [abstract], opening in a new browser window, may be included.
-(The distinction between print and web articles was clearer when this website was first established than it is now.)
+A link to it – in a new browser window, may be included (close to return).
+BTW: When this website was first established, the distinction between print and web articles was clearer than it became later.
+Oct 2021: text icon if content is fixed, otherwise, blue ball?
+2022: text icon if content is primarily text, blue ball if images?

 The music staff signifies a (rare) link to an audio file.

-is used sparingly, mainly on the "Home/Contents" page, to denote a newly added page.
+is used sparingly, to denote a newly added page, article or link.

-+ The plus symbol usually indicates a (+backup link), with content that fairly duplicates the first-given link.
++ The plus symbol indicates a +backup link, with content duplicating the first-given link.

 What'sNEWAll great truths begin as blasphemies — George Bernard Shaw